gamemanual0/gm0/source/docs/common-mechanisms/drivetrains/holonomic.rst

          In a conventional mecanum drivetrain, running the wheels on one diagonal in the opposite direction to those on the other diagonal causes sideways movement.
 Combinations of these wheel motions allow for vehicle motion in any direction with any vehicle rotation (including no rotation at all).

 The primary advantage to mecanum drive is the maneuverability it affords, especially because the robot can strafe instead of turn and drive.
-The rollers on mecanum wheels form a 45 degree angle with the wheel’s axis of rotation, which means that mecanum drivetrains can’t strafe as fast as they can drive forward.
+The rollers on mecanum wheels form a 45 degree angle with the wheel's axis of rotation, which means that mecanum drivetrains can't strafe as fast as they can drive forward.

 This can be explained by discussing the forces involved.
 When each wheel rotates, it applies a friction force to the ground, which moves the robot.
 When moving forward, both sets of left wheels rotate in the same direction at the same speed, and both sets of right wheels rotate in the same direction at the same speed, meaning that the forces do not oppose each other.
 However, when strafing, neither the two left wheels nor the two right wheels are rotating at the same speed.
 In many cases, they even rotate in opposite directions.

-These two opposing forces cause the rollers to slip more and more, which angles the robot’s velocity at the expense of traction (more slipping results in a loss of speed).
+These two opposing forces cause the rollers to slip more and more, which angles the robot's velocity at the expense of traction (more slipping results in a loss of speed).
 However, the wheels do still slip when moving forward but not as drastically as they do when strafing.

 This is the primary disadvantage to mecanum drivetrains: they tend not to have much pushing power and thus, are vulnerable to defense by a sturdy tank drive.

-Due to the fact that mecanum wheels are more likely to slip because of the diagonal rollers, an optional addition to mecanum drives is a separate odometry mechanism in order to track the robot’s location during autonomous.
+Due to the fact that mecanum wheels are more likely to slip because of the diagonal rollers, an optional addition to mecanum drives is a separate odometry mechanism in order to track the robot's location during autonomous.

 .. attention::

    It is important to note that in order to maximize the efficiency and stability of mecanum drives, when viewed from above, the rollers of each wheel should point towards the center of the robot, forming an X shape, rather than a rhombus.

    The primary reason for this is that it allows the drivetrain to turn significantly faster than it would otherwise be able to.
-When using the suggested setup, when viewed from the robot’s underside, the rollers form a rhombus.
+When using the suggested setup, when viewed from the robot's underside, the rollers form a rhombus.
 This allows the force applied by the wheels on the ground to act tangent to the turn radius, leading to faster turning.

    See `this video <https://www.youtube.com/watch?v=xgWf_t8owI0&t=3152s>`_ and `this other video <https://youtu.be/YJaX3vQ6kHw?t=123>`_ for a more in depth explanation.